OpenGHz/Imitate-All/README.md

   <img src="images/train_info.png" />
 </p>

-This includes the absolute path to the HDF5 data used during training, training parameter configurations, initial joint values of the first episode for inference, and other information.
+This includes the absolute path to the MCAP data used during training, training parameter configurations, initial joint values of the first episode for inference, and other information.

 This information ensures experiment reproducibility.
 If the camera is rigidly attached to the robotic arm, replicating the robotic arm's behavior is relatively straightforward.
 Object placement can be determined through retraining data replication.

 For dataset stats, just set `-in stats` in the above command.

-## Data Collection
-Refer to `README_DataCollection.md`.